 Writing

-At Eastfield, we endeavour to foster a lifelong love of the written word and English language.
+At Eastfield Primary School, the purpose of writing is to foster a lifelong love of the written word and English language.
 We aspire for all children to be authors; eager to craft writing for a variety of purposes.
 We nurture a culture for writing where children know writing is a means to input their voice into the world.
-By the time pupils leave us at the end of Key Stage 2, they will have written for a variety of purposes, enabling them to express their thoughts and ideas clearly and creatively through written work; applying the necessary grammar and vocabulary for their written purpose.
-The National Curriculum writing objectives are delivered through a bespoke, carefully planned and sequenced progression of skills, which lead to purpose-driven writing outcomes.

-The English skills of reading, writing and oracy are intertwined into the wider curriculum.
-At Eastfield, we take every opportunity possible to enhance the cultural capital of our learners and equip them with the knowledge and experiences needed in the wider world.
-Texts are chosen to introduce children to cultural diversities, develop empathy and promote curiosity, whilst intertwining writing opportunities for the children to explore the texts read and to further express themselves through the written word.
-Pupil led learning generously provides opportunities for children to apply their skills through activities such as scientific enquiries, debates, speeches, presentations and creative outcomes.
+The English skills of reading and oracy are intertwined into the writing curriculum.
+High-quality, engaging books and texts are chosen to introduce children to cultural diversities, develop empathy and promote curiosity, whilst providing writing opportunities for the children to explore the texts read and to further experiment with a variety of styles using the written word.

 Our English curriculum is organised around our main topics or learning in each year group.
 Texts are carefully chosen to provide the progression in challenge, length and technical skills over each academic year and build well on prior learning.
 The purpose for writing varies depending on the age and stage of the children, the skills being taught and the particular needs of the cohort.

-Whilst our genre studies incorporate many reading skills, explicit teaching of reading comes through daily phonics sessions in EYFS and KS1 and Guided Reading sessions in KS2.
+Whilst our writing outcomes incorporate many reading skills, explicit teaching of reading comes through daily phonics and reading sessions in EYFS and KS1 and Guided Reading sessions in KS2.

 Spellings